 - 2.1 Overview

 - 2.2 Elements Common to Both Action Alternatives

 - 2.3 Alternatives Considered and Dismissed

 - 2.4 Alternatives Carried Forward for Analysis

-- 2.5 Alternative 1 Polaris Point (Preferred Alternative)
+- 2.5 Alternative 1: Polaris Point

+Preferred Alternative

 - 2.6 Alternative 2: Former SRF

 - 2.7 No-Action Alternative

-Access to the site is from existing primary (Marine Drive and Sumay Drive) and secondary roads (4th Street and Main Street) through Naval Base Guam and into the GEDCA lease area.
-The lease to GEDCA expires on October 1, 2012 and is currently being renewed by the Navy.
+Access to the site is from existing primary (Marine Drive and Sumay Drive) and secondary roads (4th Street and Main Street) through Naval Base Guam and into the Guam Economic Development and Commerce Authority (GEDCA) lease area.
+The lease to GEDCA expires in 2012 and is currently being renewed by the Navy.
 No decision has been made at the present time in connection with the future reuse of the Former SRF lands to include a new lease for commercial ship repair facility purposes beyond the current 2012 lease expiration date.
 The proposed project construction would occur after the existing lease term expires.
 The lease area could be reduced and the proposed project area could be excluded from any new lease.